jonesfish/TiShadow/README.md

   titanium build -p iphone
 ```

-From the app just enter the ip address or hostname of the computer running the
-server and hit connect.
-(There are also more advanced connection settings
-that can be used for remote server connections.)
+Enter hostname, port and room in advanced connection settings in App to connect to the server.

 Code Snippets Via Webpage
 -------------------------